k4m4/terminals-are-sexy/readme.md

 * [homebrew](https://brew.sh/) - Missing package manager for macOS.
 * [fink](http://www.finkproject.org/) - Wants to bring the full world of Unix Open Source software to Darwin and macOS.
-* [macports](https://www.macports.org/) - Package managemer that simplifies the installation of software on the macOS and Darwin operating systems.
+* [macports](https://www.macports.org/) - Package manager that simplifies the installation of software on the macOS and Darwin operating systems.

 ### Linux